www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Consider Nix for package management: [Matthew Croughan - Use flake.nix, not Dockerfile - MCH2022 ](https://www.youtube.com/watch?v=0uixRE8xlbY)
 * [ ] Speed up deployment via parallel module builds with mvnd.
 * [ ] Log public server availability via dedicated hardware.
+* [ ] Consider self-hosting SonarQube on the live server, as this allows one to get independent of GitHub.
 ## Done Tasks
 * [x] Check whether authorization and co. is disabled during the certificate update. -> Yes, this is the case and this requirement is now explicitly noted in the source code.
 * [x] Fix SSL certificate update.